 A recent online article by ICMI (International Customer Management Institute) drew from a recent Associated Press article on survey fatigue.
 “The more people say no to surveys, the less trustworthy the data becomes, Judith Tanur, a retired Stony Brook University sociology professor specializing in survey methodology, told the Associated Press.”

 Ironically, the author in that article then avers, “Social media is also a great channel for customer satisfaction feedback.”
 But this is simply trading one form of sample bias for another.
 Is the feedback garnered through social media representative of a company’s entire customer base?
 It is clearly a biased sample.
-A huge proportion of people, including this author, have little interest in the social media world — except for business purposes.
+A significant proportion of people have little or limited interest in the social media world.

 This point was made in a February 11, 2012 article by Carl Bialik, The Numbers Guy of the Wall Street Journal.
 In his article, “Tweats as Poll Data?
 Be Careful,” notes: